 It may not have fancy RGB lighting nor variable overdrive, but if you’re sensitive to ghosting and motion blur, its backlight strobing technology will be of great use while the 144Hz/165Hz difference is subtle and even unnoticeable to most gamers.

-The 650F will provide you with the identical image quality and almost as good performance as the 850G/650G.
-The $200-$250 difference would be better spent on a PC component upgrade.
+The 650F will provide you with the identical image quality and almost as good performance as the 850G/650G, and the $200-$250 difference would be better spent on a PC component upgrade.

 LG 32GK850G Specifications